Assignment 6: Code Generation (Part B)

-It should also provide three command-line options, -opt-const-only
+compiler should also provide a command-line option, --opt-none

 ,

-You will evaluate the performance improvements enabled by these optimizations
+You will evaluate the performance improvements enabled by register allocation

 on your own benchmarks.